djha-skin/dan/README.md

 of infinity and NaN values.

-It has null (`#n`),  booleans (`#t` for true and `#f` for false), normal JSON numbers, strings, scheme-like symbols, lists, and plists.
+It has null (`#n`),  booleans (`#t` for true and `#f` for false), (mostly) normal JSON numbers, strings, scheme-like symbols, and lists.

 ## Design Goals